 Permittees may authorize alternative buffer widths for new development and redevelopment projects where averaged water quality riparian buffers cannot be fully implemented on-site.
 In order to allow alternative widths, the permittee must develop and apply criteria for determining the circumstances under which required buffer widths cannot be achieved based on the type of project, existing land use, and physical conditions that restrict the use of water quality riparian buffers.
-Any such procedures and criteria for alternative buffer widths must ensure that implementing full buffer widths are required.
+Any such procedures and criteria for alternative buffer widths must ensure that implementing full buffer widths would be impracticable and that the maximum practicable buffer widths are required.
 Procedures and criteria for alternative buffer widths must be submitted to the Division, approved by the Division in writing, and documented as a part of the stormwater management program.